jumboduck/squirrel/TESTING.md

 If a user is already logged in, accessing the login page redirects to the listing page.

+### About Page

+The about page has been accessed while logged in and logged out to ensure to ensure that the paragraph about creating an account displays when the user is logged out.

 ### New Review Page

 The following tests have been done to ensure a review can be added with the appropriate information.
 All have returned the expected results and feedback: